Script47/Panther/Skeleton 0.6/readme.txt

 * Setting users strength to 5
     $user->setStat($user->getStatId('str'), 5);

+- Updates
+* hacks have been added; just create an account, and you'll see it in the menu.

 - Author notes
 Please do not resell panther, as it is intended to be open source.